-The Synthesis ending is Even better.
+The Synthesis ending is just as good, in a different way.
 You get to bring all organic life to a higher state of existence and the Reaper's archive of all the millions of years worth of diverse civilizations, culture, and knowledge that they harvested can live once again among the newly ascended species.
-Its a Singularity gone right.
+Itís a Singularity gone right.

 Not as big as most moments listed here, but Paragon Shepard admitting to Wrex, Eve and Mordin about the Salarian Dalatrass wanting him/her to sabotage the Genophage cure.
 Even if Shepard needs the help of the Salarians, s/he won't betray Wrex's trust, is also a Crowning Momentof Heartwarming.

 Using the Renegade interrupt after Liara's "father" mentions the possibility of the Matriarchs ordering a hit on her, if she's your LI.